y3owk1n/Vimnav.spoon/README.md

 - `gg`/`G` — jump to top/bottom
 - `f` — show clickable elements
 - `gi` — jump to first input field
+- Click in a text field, press `Esc` to enter Insert Normal mode, then `v` for Visual mode

 ## Features